SumayyaPanju/GravityGym/testing.md

 Based on the informaiton obtained, these browsers are used to test website compatibility for each page.

 For better reading and presentation, a table will be used for each browser.
-Click on the relevant table to expand:
+Click on the relevant tab to expand:

 <details>

-<summary style="font-weight:700">Table 1: Google Chrome</summary>
+<summary style="font-weight:700">Google Chrome</summary>

 |                           | Screenshots                                                                                                                                                                                                                                                                                                                                                                                                                                                                         | Notes             |
 |---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|